All Episodes

 We'll be right back.

-He's not here today thinking they off.
+He's not here today, taking a day off.

-And he said, you know, you really don't know how to market yourself.
+He said, you know, you really don't know how to market yourself.

-If he'd have been here, he'd have been shouting at the IFB, what's the title?
+If he'd have been here, he'd have been shouting at the IFB, What's the title?

 What's the title?